metalgaiden/FG_Prediction_Bot/README.md

 Who is player 2?
 alice
 ```
+And of course you may enter a name in conjunction with a bot to play against the ai.
+Do keep in mind that the mcts bot will store data about each player in a seperate <player_name>.json file, so make sure to enter the same name when playing multiple rounds to test how well it adapts to your playstyle

 If you would like to graph a large amount of trial runs between bots you will need the matplotlib python module installed.
 Then go into the Graph.py and edit the line that calls text fighter using the script_input method to use any two bots you would like to compare.
 ```